pavel-kirienko/o1heap/README.md

 Please refer to the continuous integration configuration to see how to invoke the tests.

+### Releasing

+Update the version number macro in the header file and create a new git tag like `1.0`.

 ### MISRA compliance

 MISRA compliance is enforced with the help of the following tools: